oidcproxydotnet/OidcProxy.Net/docs/gocloudnative.org/content/Concepts/what-is-a-reverse-proxy.md

+---
+author: Albert Starreveld
+title: What is a reverse proxy?
+tags: ["microservices", "Kubernetes"]
+---

 # What is a reverse proxy?

 Reverse proxies are used to route traffic to servers in a network.
 Or, from a Kubernetes perspective: A reverse proxy is used to route traffic to the correct Pod.